 Rarely cite sources.

-Peer reviewed: articles are reviewed by scholars or researchers before being published.
+Peer reviewed: articles are reviewed by scholars or researchers, in addition to the editor of the journal, before being published.

 Not peer reviewed.

 Language used is that of the discipline; requires prior knowledge.